Tomato Anthracnose

 UC IPM Pest Management Guidelines: Tomato.
 UC ANR Publication 3470.
 R.M.
 Davis (emeritus), G. Miyao (emeritus), K.V.
 Subbarao, J.J.
 Stapleton, B.J.
 Aegerter, B.W.
 Falk.
 University of California Statewide Integrated Pest Management Program.
 Available at: https://ipm.ucanr.edu/agriculture/tomato/anthracnose/

 Consult and follow pesticide labels for registered uses.
 To avoid potential phytotoxicity problems, spot test before widespread use.
-No discrimination is intended for any products not listed.

 The information in this document is for educational purposes only.
 The recommendations contained are based on the best available knowledge at the time of publication.
 Any reference to commercial products, trade or brand names is for information only, and no endorsement or approval is intended.
 UConn Extension does not guarantee or warrant the standard of any product referenced or imply approval of the product to the exclusion of others which also may be available.
 The University of Connecticut, UConn Extension, College of Agriculture, Health and Natural Resources is an equal opportunity program provider and employer.